genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/01_overview.md

 }
 ```
 :::note
 Annotations of @Module and @Inject are required for Genesis Dependency Injection and Inversion of Control patterns.
-The @Module will be loaded at runtime, and the dependencies are injected into the BbgIssuanceFileImport Event Handler.
+The @Module will be loaded at runtime, and the dependencies are injected into the BbgIssuanceFileImport `eventHandler`.
 In this case, the dependency is just RxEntityDb, which is being used to insert the data into the **ISSUANCE_DATA** table.
 :::

 All the work is performed in the `onCommit` block.
 The details can be found within the event message.
 This contains the `Map<String, String>` object specified as part of the class definition to get the message details.
 For this handler, we are interested in the `FILE` property of the `Map`, which is the content of the file as a string.

 - Here we split it by any end-of-line (EOLN) convention and then use a helper `BbgFileImportReader` class to parse the complex BBG structure and generate a list of fields and data elements.
 - Each data row then calls the mapRow method to convert them one at a time into the `IssuanceData` object, and add them to a collection.
 - Any exceptions are caught and added to an error list, which will be logged.
 - A final NACK is issued if any errors are found.
 - If there are no exceptions, then the `IssuanceData` elements generated are inserted into the ISSUANCE_DATA table using the associated repository.

 ```kotlin
 override fun onCommit(message: Event<BbgIssuanceFileImport>): Single<EventReply> {
     LOG.info("New file received")